Introduction

 problem (parallel operation).
 Parallel operation is an essential reason for the very

-of abstraction, many mathematical equations directly.
-Digital computers, by contrast,
+low levels of abstraction, many mathematical equations directly.
+Digital computers,

-could only sequentially perform a fixed set of operations, usually limited to addition
+by contrast, could only sequentially perform a fixed set of operations, usually limited

 The first example we consider is the regulation of the ball’s horizontal position